mauprogramador/scopus-survey-api/README.md

 ---

-For questions or concerns about these Terms, please contact us at <sir.silvabmauricio@gmail.com>.
+For questions or concerns please contact me at <sir.silvabmauricio@gmail.com>.

 [Terms of Service](./TERMS_OF_SERVICE.md)
 &nbsp;&#8226;&nbsp;